RIADBELU/Dell-Latitude-3190-Hackintosh/README.md

 ## External Drive Way
 ---
 #### ⚠️WARNING⚠️
 This method will overwrite your current drive with macOS and all data and old history will be lost!
-If you want to keep and preserve your existing data, move your files into a safe location, otherwise, don't do this project at all!
+If you want to keep and preserve your existing data, move your files into a safe location outside of the external drive, otherwise, don't do this project at all!
+If you dont care for any files being deleted, you may continue..

 ---